opnfv/barometer/docs/release/userguide/feature.userguide.rst

    Monitoring Interfaces and Openstack Support

-The figure above shows the DPDK L2 forwarding application running on a compute node, sending and receiving traffic. collectd is also running on this compute node retrieving the stats periodically from DPDK through the dpdkstat plugin and publishing the retrieved stats to OpenStack through the collectd-ceilometer-plugin.
+The figure above shows the DPDK L2 forwarding application running on a compute node, sending and receiving traffic.
+Collectd is also running on this compute node retrieving the stats periodically from DPDK through the dpdkstat plugin and publishing the retrieved stats to OpenStack through the collectd-ceilometer-plugin.